 Pelé: Major Facts & Accomplishments

 Pelé’s tag as the greatest soccer player of all time has often gone without contention.
-It would be an exercise in futility trying to look for another soccer player – dead or alive – that has three World Cup titles to his name.
+It’ll certainly be an exercise in futility trying to look for another soccer player – dead or alive – that has three World Cup titles to his name.

 The Brazilian superstar’s influence even went beyond the game of soccer, considering the fact that he devoted his post-playing career to serving as the ambassador for a plethora of charitable causes around the world.
 His accomplishments on and off the soccer pitch place him up there with the likes of boxing legend Mohammad Ali, Jamaican great athlete Usain Bolt, and golf greatest player Tiger Woods.